South African Airways: Formation and early years

 On 10 November 1945, SAA achieved a longtime company goal by operating a route to Europe when an Avro York landed in Bournemouth, England, after the long flight from Palmietfontein Airport near Johannesburg.
-These were replaced by the Douglas DC-4 from 1946-onwards, which in turn was replaced by the Lockheed Constellation on international routes in 1950.
+These were replaced by the Douglas DC-4 from 1946 onwards, which in turn was replaced by the Lockheed Constellation on international routes in 1950.
 Also of note in the postwar era was the DC-3 Dakota, of which eight served with SAA, the last example being withdrawn as late as 1970.

 Growth: 1946–1952

 On 10 November 1945, the airline introduced its first intercontinental service, the 3-day Springbok Service, operated by the Avro York, which was routed Palmietfontein–Nairobi–Khartoum–Cairo–Castel Benito–Hurn Bournemouth.
 A weekly service was initially flown, but this later increased to 6 times weekly due to high passenger demand.
 The Douglas DC-4 Skymaster debuted with SAA in May 1946 between Johannesburg and Cape Town, which coincided with the introduction of the Douglas DC-3 on the Johannesburg–Durban route.

 From 1946, passengers and cargo carried increased, along with the size of SAA's fleet and staff.
 As the Skymasters arrived, out went the Avro Yorks, back to BOAC.
 Air hostesses were introduced in September 1946: at first on domestic routes, then on Springbok Services.
 The two de Havilland Doves were introduced at the end of the year; these aircraft were utilised on internal services for a short time and were sold within a few years.
 The 28-seat Vickers Viking served the airline briefly, before being sold to British European Airways.

 Palmietfontein Airport replaced Rand Airport as SAA's hub in 1948.
-In June 1948, SAA began to show films onboard its Skymaster aircraft.
+In June 1948, SAA began to show films on its Skymaster aircraft.
 SAA received four Lockheed Constellations, its first pressurised aircraft, in August 1950.
 They provided scheduled service to London's Heathrow airport.
 Initially, the route from Johannesburg was flown via Nairobi, Khartoum and Rome.
 The Constellation's higher speed and longer range enabled fewer stops and greatly reduced the flying time to London.